Weekly musings of an expat wife

 I took another look and finally spotted a plank of wood across the top of the two appliances.
 “I could never ask someone to sleep on top of there” I said, eyes wide with shock.

 “Why not?’ she asked in a puzzled manner, “my maid sleeps on the kitchen floor”.

 Later that night, my husband, who is not usually one to negatively comment of the behavior of others, amused me enormously when he suddenly declared, “If I was in a room with that estate agent, a werewolf and a gun with only two silver bullets, do you know what I would do?
 I would choose to shoot her twice!”
 Needless to say we didn’t rent an apartment from her.

 My husband is extremely popular with many of the maids living in our apartment complex and he often stops to talk to them when he is out walking the dog at night.
 He just loves to flirt joke around with them and impress them with his world knowledge.
 You see he is indeed like a human Wikipedia– he knows a million facts but most of them are, of course, wrong.
 The young girls, however, are clearly oblivious to this and love his eccentric bumbling nature.
 For some reason they don’t seem to greet me with the same enthusiasm that they have for him, charmer that he is ;o)

-Whilst my husband and I don’t have a maid, I personally don’t think there is anything wrong with it provided you treat her well.
+Whilst my husband and I don’t have a maid in Hong Kong, I personally don’t think there is anything wrong with it provided you treat her well.
 For some, the opportunity to work as a helper in a place such as Hong Kong, offers a chance to escape the extreme poverty of their home country and make an honest living that doesn’t involve participating in the sex trade (one of the few alternatives).
 So, if I am so much in favor of maids, you may be wondering why I don’t have one.
 The answer to this is extremely simple.
 I currently use the maid’s room in my apartment as a walk-in wardrobe and, quite frankly, I could never give up the shoe space!